-- Our intellectual property rights may not preclude competitors from developing competing products and our business may suffer; - If the manufacture, use or sale of our products infringe on the intellectual property rights of others, we could face costly litigation, which could cause us to pay substantial damages or licensing fees and limit our ability to sell some or all of our products; - We may not be able to protect our intellectual property rights throughout the world; - Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time; - There has been no public market for our common stock prior to this offering, and we cannot assure you that an active trading market will develop in the near future.
+- Our intellectual property rights may not preclude competitors from developing competing products and our business may suffer; - If the manufacture, use or sale of our products infringe on the intellectual property rights of others, we could face costly litigation, which could cause us to pay substantial damages or licensing fees and limit our ability to sell some or all of our products; - We may not be able to protect our intellectual property rights throughout the world; - Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time; - The earliest Paragraph IV certification date for Arakoda has passed.
+Generic companies may file an ANDA at any time, and successful challenge of our malaria use patents would negatively impact our business; - There has been no public market for our common stock prior to this offering, and we cannot assure you that an active trading market will develop in the near future.
 An active market in which investors can resell their shares may not develop.
-If there is no viable public market for our common stock, you may be unable to sell your shares at or above the initial public offering price; - We may not be able to satisfy listing requirements of Nasdaq to maintain a listing of our common stock; - Our failure to maintain effective internal controls over financial reporting could have an adverse impact on us; and - We are an "emerging growth company" and a "smaller reporting company" under the JOBS Act, and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies and smaller reporting companies will make our common stock less attractive to investors.
+If there is no viable public market for our common stock, you may be unable to sell your shares at or above the initial public offering price; - We may not be able to satisfy listing requirements of Nasdaq to maintain a listing of our common stock; - · Our failure to maintain effective internal controls over financial reporting could have an adverse impact on us; and - We are an "emerging growth company" and a "smaller reporting company" under the JOBS Act, and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies and smaller reporting companies will make our common stock less attractive to investors.